“Lady of Fatima”

 Lady of Fatima is a Catholic title of Mary, mother of Jesus, based on the Marian apparitions reported in 1917 by three shepherd children at the Cova da Iria, in Fátima, Portugal.
 The three children were Lúcia dos Santos and her cousins Francisco and Jacinta Marto.
 These children claimed to have been visited by the Virgin Mary six times between May and October 1917.
 The apparition is now popularly known as Our Lady of Fátima.

-Bishop José Alves Correia da Silva of the Catholic Church declared the events worthy of belief on 13 October 1930.
+Bishop José Alves Correia da Silva of the Catholic Church declared that the events of Lady of Fátima are worthy of belief on 13 October 1930.
 On 13 May 1946, Pope Pius XII granted a canonical coronation to the venerated image enshrined at the Chapel of the Apparitions of Fátima.
 And on 11 November 1954, the Pope uplifted the Sanctuary of Fátima to the status of a minor basilica by his papal brief Luce superna.

 One of the visionaries, Lucia, wrote down what she saw and heard, and the text can be found on the Vatican website.
-Here are the three secrets:
+Here are the three secrets of Lady of Fatima: